HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/asset-properties.md

 ## Contact

 These are location-specific properties.
-They contain, the address, latitude, longitude and the location's human contact information.
+They contain the address, latitude, longitude and the location's human contact information.

 The Address property is always checked using the Google Maps API and once a match is found, the validated address is stored along with the latitude and longitude reported by the API.